 Lead Pastor of Vintage Church in Lawrence, Kansas

 Pastor of Towne View Baptist Church in Kennesaw, Georgia

 Executive Director of The Reformation Project

 If you are a pastor of a non-affirming church and are interested in attending the gathering on September 15, you can e-mail us confidentially at .

 Please make the subject line of your e-mail “Pastors in Process program,” and please describe the current state of conversations around LGBTQ inclusion in your church and why you would like to participate.
 Please also describe your alignment with our Statement of Faith and values.
 Spaces are limited, and whether we are able to include you or not, your name and information will be kept private.

 About the Program

-Pastors in Process is a daylong, private gathering designed to support, equip, and connect pastors of non-affirming churches who want to lead their congregations to become more inclusive and affirming of LGBTQ Christians.
+Pastors in Process is a private, virtual gathering designed to support, equip, and connect pastors of non-affirming churches who want to lead their congregations toward greater LGBTQ inclusion.

-In the morning, participants will join our Parents in Process attendees to learn more about the experiences of their church members who have LGBTQ children.
-After lunch (which is provided), participants will then hear from pastors who have led their churches to become affirming, learn about the complex dynamics involved in this conversation, and connect with other pastors who are in similar positions.
+Participants will hear from pastors who have led their churches to become affirming, learn about the complex dynamics involved in this conversation, and connect with other pastors who are in similar positions.

 Once pastors apply and are invited to participate, they will have a one-on-one call with The Reformation Project’s Executive Director, Matthew Vines, before the virtual gathering.
 Before applying, please read our values page carefully.
 Our values are love for God, love for the Bible, love for the church, monogamy and covenant, and diversity and inclusion.